Need for Speed: ProStreet: Marketing and release

 Although the game's title was leaked by Russian distributor Soft Club in February 2007, ProStreet was officially announced on May 31.
 The game was then presented at E3 2007, receiving a nomination for Best Racing Game at the Game Critics Awards.
 A playable demonstration of the game was showcased at the Games Convention in August, while an in-game single by Junkie XL, entitled "More", was digitally released on September 25, serving as a lead-up to his 2008 album Booming Back at You.
 Shortly before the game was released, a demo was made available for download on Xbox Live and PlayStation Network, and on the Internet for Microsoft Windows users.
 In the United Kingdom, advertisements for the game appeared on The Sun's Page 3 site, featuring topless models posing with a Ferrari.
 Publisher Electronic Arts later removed the material, claiming that it "slipped" through their proper approval process.

-ProStreet was released for Xbox 360, PlayStation 3, Microsoft Windows, PlayStation 2, and Wii in North America on November 14, 2007.
+ProStreet was released for PlayStation 3, Xbox 360, Microsoft Windows, PlayStation 2, and Wii in North America on November 14, 2007.
 In Europe, the game was released for Xbox 360, PlayStation 3, Microsoft Windows, and PlayStation 2 on November 23, and for Wii on November 30.
 Multiple downloadable content packs for the game were released between November 2007 and February 2008 on Xbox Live and PlayStation Network.
 These expand the game with new cars, tracks, and career mode races.
-Notable cars include the Lamborghini Murciélago LP640, the Porsche Cayman S, the Shelby GT500, the McLaren F1, and the Bugatti Veyron 16.4, while the new tracks are the Leipzig Test Track and the Tokyo Expressway.
+Notable cars include the Lamborghini Murciélago LP640, the Porsche Cayman S, the Shelby GT500, the McLaren F1, and the Bugatti Veyron 16.4, while the new tracks are the Leipzig Test Track and the Shuto Expressway.
 One of the updates caused technical issues such as freezes and crashes in the Microsoft Windows and PlayStation 3 versions.
 All of the game's online features were discontinued in April 2012.